psolimine/psolimine/content/research/featured.md

 headless: true

 # Order that this section appears on the page.
-weight: 1
+weight: 3

-title: Featured Working Papers
+title: Working Papers
 subtitle: ''

 content: